Niku9j/Text-Mining/README.md

 # Text-Mining

-The purpose of this project is to scrape the text data and files from a website and use various text mining techniques to study the similarities between the scraped documents.
+The purpose of this project is to scrape the text data and files from a website and use various text mining techniques to study the similarities between the scraped documents for efficient and semantically better results for a user query.(In short a small search engine.)

-Tasks Completed:
+*Tasks Completed:

 1. Data Fetched from DU website Finance Tab using scrapy and bs4.
 2. Tokenize the Text.